Healthy-Brain-Study/data-request-tool/README.md

 ## Getting Started

-To get started with the Data Request Tool, clone this repository to your local machine and follow the instructions below.
+To get started with the Data Request Tool, download the latest release from [here](https://github.com/Healthy-Brain-Study/data-request-tool/releases/tag/v0.1.0).
+And follow the instructions below.

 ## Installation